GarzonDiegoFEUP/TF-ChPVK-PV/tf_chpvk_pv/modeling/CrabNet/README.md

-# CrabNet: Element Representations Learned by Conditional Random Field Autoencoders
+# CrabNet: Compositionally-restricted attention-based Network

 ## Overview

-CrabNet (Composition-based Representation from Attributes Learned By Neural Encoding from Transformer) is a deep learning model that predicts the bandgaps of crystal materials based on their chemical composition alone.
+CrabNet (Compositionally-restricted attention-based Network) is a deep learning model that predicts the bandgaps of crystal materials based on their chemical composition alone.
 The model learns high-dimensional representations of chemical elements and combines them using attention mechanisms to make accurate predictions without requiring explicit structural information.

 ## Algorithm

 CrabNet employs a two-stage approach:

-1. **Element Representation Learning**: The model learns latent representations of elements from a conditional random field (CRF) autoencoder, capturing chemical properties and trends from large materials databases.
+1. **Element Representation Learning**: The model learns latent representations of elements, capturing chemical properties and trends from large materials databases.

 2. **Composition-Based Prediction**: Given a chemical composition (A_x B_y C_z...), the model:
    - Extracts learned element representations